 May lead to coma & death if left untreated.References:

 Nuts in general should be avoided.
-Most nuts such as Walnuts, Pecans, Almonds and Hickory nuts are hard for dogs to digest, causing an upset stomach and can obstruct their throat or intestines.
-Macadamia nuts and Pistachios are rich in fat and can not only give your dog a stomach ache, but consumed in high amounts or through repeated consumption can cause pancreatitis.
-Macadamia nuts also causes weakness in the hind legs, the toxin in macadamia nuts has yet to be identified.
+Most nuts such as Walnuts, Pecans, Almonds, and Hickory nuts are hard for dogs to digest, causing an upset stomach and can obstruct their throat or intestines.
+Macadamia nuts and Pistachios are rich in fat.
+They can not only give your dog a stomach ache but consumed in high amounts or through repeated consumption can cause pancreatitis.
+Macadamia nuts also cause weakness in the hind legs, the toxin in macadamia nuts has yet to be identified.
 Old or moldy nuts are the most threatening.
-The mold from Walnuts, Pecans and Hickory nuts produce a toxic chemical which causes seizures and neurological symptoms.
+The mold from Walnuts, Pecans, and Hickory nuts produces a toxic chemical that causes seizures and neurological symptoms.

-Small amounts of most non-moldy nuts can be tolerated but should be avoided, with the exception of Pistachios and Macadamia nuts which should be completely avoided.
+Small amounts of most non-moldy nuts can be tolerated but should be avoided, except Pistachios and Macadamia nuts which should be never be fed to dogs.
 Moldy nuts (or any moldy foods for that matter) should always be avoided as the mold produces a toxin called Tremorgenic mycotoxin.
 Tremorgenic mycotoxicosis can occur rapidly within 2 - 3 hours after ingesting the moldy food.

 lethargy • vomiting • muscle tremors and muscle twitches • lack of coordination • loss of appetite • jaundice • acute abdominal pain • excessive salivation • fever • elevated heart rate • dilated pupils • involuntary eye movement • hyperesthesia • seizureReferences